jeertmans/DiffeRT2d/docs/source/contributing/workflow.md

 If a warning or an error is displayed, please fix it before going to next step.

 However, testing your code locally can still be a good idea if you do not plan to make a pull request soon.
-There are two test sets: thoses in the `tests` folder, and the code in the docstring.
+There are two test sets: those in the `tests` folder, and the code in the docstring.

 Pytest is used to run the former tests: